jmkng/zenin/README.md

 ![Zenin](../assets/01.png?raw=true)

+> Additional images of the user interface are stored in the [Assets](https://github.com/jmkng/zenin/tree/assets) branch.

 ## Installation

 Zenin has only one dependency not included in the binary, and that is some kind of database.